Self-Replication via Tile Self-Assembly: Shape Building via Hierarchical Assembly

-We present a relatively naive, greedy algorithm for decomposing $S$ into a set $R$ of rectangular prisms, called {\tt block}s, that can combine to form a structure of shape $S$.
-(See Figure \ref{fig:2HAM-block-decomp} for an example of a shape and its decomposition into {\tt block}s.)
+Since $S$ is a shape in $\mathbb{Z}^3$, it is possible to split it into a set of rectangular prisms whose union is $S$.
+We do so using a simple greedy algorithm which seeks to maximize the size of each rectangular prism, which we call a {\tt block}, and we call the full set of {\tt block}s $B$.

+After the application of a greedy algorithm to compute an initial set $B$, we refine it by splitting some of the {\tt block}s as needed to form a binding graph in the form of a tree $T$ such that every {\tt block} is connected to at least one adjacent {\tt block}, but also so that each {\tt block} has no more than one connected neighbor in each direction in $T$.
+This results in the final set of {\tt block}s that combine to define $S$, can join along the edges defined by $T$, and each {\tt block} has at most $6$ neighbors to which it combines.
+(Figure \ref{fig:2HAM-block-decomp} shows a simple example.)

 Note that for our shape-replicating construction to work for $S$, it also requires that $S$, once divided into rectangular prisms, is block-diffusable.
 Our algorithm does not ensure block-diffusability, and in fact, we conjecture that there exist shapes for which this is not possible without arbitrarily scaling the shapes.
+Below, we provide the algorithm which splits $S$ into a set of {\tt block}s.

 \begin{enumerate} \item Define $S' = S$.

 \item Initialize the set of {\tt blocks} $B = \emptyset$.